South America: Prehistory

 South America is thought to have been first inhabited by humans when people were crossing the Bering Land Bridge (now the Bering Strait) at least 15,000 years ago from the territory that is present-day Russia.
 They migrated south through North America, and eventually reached South America through the Isthmus of Panama.

-The first evidence for the existence of the human race in South America dates back to about 9000 BC, when squashes, chili peppers and beans began to be cultivated for food in the highlands of the Amazon Basin.
-Pottery evidence further suggests that manioc, which remains a staple food today, was being cultivated as early as 2000 BC.
+Amongst the oldest evidence for human presence in South America is the Monte Verde II site in Chile, suggested to date to around 14,500 years ago.
+From around 13,000 years ago, the Fishtail projectile point style became widespread across South America, with its disappearance around 11,000 years ago coincident with the disappearance of South America's megafauna.
+Maize was present in northern South America by around 6,000 years ago.

 By 2000 BC, many agrarian communities had been settled throughout the Andes and the surrounding regions.
 Fishing became a widespread practice along the coast, helping establish fish as a primary source of food.
 Irrigation systems were also developed at this time, which aided in the rise of an agrarian society.

-South American cultures began domesticating llamas, vicuñas, guanacos, and alpacas in the highlands of the Andes circa 3500 BC.
+South American cultures began domesticating llamas and alpacas in the highlands of the Andes circa 3500 BC.
 Besides their use as sources of meat and wool, these animals were used for transportation of goods.